- Intake call for time estimation

 Very critical (K1)

-A penetration test, or pen test, is a security test of IT infrastructure by exploiting vulnerabilities in a controlled manner.
+A penetration test, or pen test, is a security test of IT infrastructure by exploiting vulnerabilities in a controlled manner, performed by penetration testers.
 These vulnerabilities may exist in operating systems, services, application flaws, improper configurations, or risky end-user behavior.
 Such assessments are also useful in validating the efficacy of defensive mechanisms, as well as end-user adherence to security policies.

 The fundamental purpose of penetration testing is to measure whether systems or end users can be compromised and to evaluate the impact such incidents have on affected resources or activities.
 You can think of penetration testing as appointing a burglar to see if he can break into your house.